 Applications must be received by 11:59 pm (EST) on January 7, 2022.

 - A resume, no longer than two pages, providing information about educational background, professional employment, community and professional activities, public policy and legislative experience, and committee and advisory group appointments.
 One additional page (for a total of up to three pages) should list professional publications and presentations.
 Resumes should be tailored to address the qualifications above.

-- Three signed letters of reference sent directly to email@example.com, specifically addressing the applicant's qualifications for the fellowship as described in the "Criteria" section on the previous page.
-Letters of reference should be emailed directly to firstname.lastname@example.org by the deadline and must be in PDF format, on official letterhead, and include an electronic or scanned signature.
+- Three signed letters of reference uploaded directly by the recommender, specifically addressing the applicant's qualifications for the fellowship as described in the "Criteria" section on the previous page.
+Letters of reference must be in PDF format, on official letterhead, and include an electronic or scanned signature.
 Letters of reference should not be sent by the candidate themselves.
 However, the candidate is responsible for ensuring the letters are received by the application deadline.